If The Fed Doesn't Want To Appear Political Then Stop Acting As Such

 As I stated back in December following the conference supplied by Ms. Yellen, I made the case that if one looked at the posturing and listened to the rationale given as to explain away why the Fed appeared to everyone watching to have morphed from dovish to hawkish (the Dot-Plot gave the first clues) her answers had more in common with grasping-at-straws than anything lucid.
 It was from that moment I made the case that the Fed, regardless of what it says going forward, was going to tighten and had indeed turned into hawks based on the election results.

 No one agreed, and I was widely mocked by many in the mainstream business/financial media for even implying it.
 After all, the “data” clearly showed not raising for another year was clearly applicable with past reasoning and actions.
-At the most was iterated, they may consider ( consider, not actually move) September as a possibility.
+At the most was iterated, they may consider (consider, not actually move) September as a possibility.
 Balance sheet talk?
-Forget about it! was the reaction, even from the likes of Mr. Bernanke.
+Forget about it! was the reaction even from the likes of Mr. Bernanke.

 But now – here we are.
 And the biggest item I believe that’s both unrealized and unaccounted for by most, and especially “the markets,” along with what I deem a “punctuation point” to the political, is this.
 To wit: